 Applications and selection process

-To apply for an internship, please send a CV and a statement of interest to the IGF Secretariat, at igf [at] unog.ch.
-In addition, you must provide the names and contact information of two references (former employers, professors, supervisors, etc.).
+To apply for an internship, please fill up the form below.
+Make sure you provide the names and contact information of two references (former employers, professors, supervisors, etc.).

 After an initial evaluation, the Secretariat will send you further application materials to be filled in and returned for consideration.